SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/04-HTCondor-Submitting.md

 <h2>Overview</h2> In this section, we will learn the basics of HTCondor
 in submitting and monitoring workloads, or "jobs".
-The jobs are submitted through the login node of OSG Connect.
-The submitted jobs are executed on the remote worker node(s) and the outputs are transfered back to the login node.
+The jobs are submitted through the login node of Duke CI Connect.
+The submitted jobs are executed on the remote worker node(s) and the outputs are transferred back to the login node.
 In the HTCondor job submit file, we have to describe how to execute the program and transfer the output data.

-<h2>Login to OSG Connect </h2>
+<h2>Login to Duke CI Connect</h2>

-First, we log in to OSG Connect:
+First, we log in to Duke CI Connect:

 ~~~
-$ ssh username@ login.duke.ci-connect.net  # username is your username
+$ ssh username@login.duke.ci-connect.net   # username is your username
 password:                                  # enter your password
 ~~~

-Let's introduce a command that will be useful throughout your OSG Connect
+Let's introduce a command that will be useful throughout your Duke CI Connect
 usage: `connect`.

-`Connect` is a single interface to tools that enhance or simplify your use of the OSG Connect platform.
+`Connect` is a single interface to tools that enhance or simplify your use of the Duke CI Connect platform.
 We occasionally add components to this command to provide new capabilities, or to make common tasks easier.
-Let's look at
+Let's look at usage:
-usage:

 ~~~
 $ connect
 usage: connect <subcommand> [args]
-       connect addsite user@hostname sched-type
-       connect cclog
+       connect client [opts] <subcommand> [args]
-       connect debug
+       connect help [subcommands...]
        connect histogram [-l | --last] [user]
        connect project
-       connect reset
-       connect setup
        connect show-projects [-u username] [projectname]
        connect status [-f | --full]
-       connect submit
-       connect watch [seconds [user]]
+       connect watch

 ~~~

 Each of these subcommands has a specific role, and we'll explore some of them